-All academic advisers need to be aware of the new duty to promote disability equality, introduced by the Disability Discrimination Act 2005 (DDA, 2005) and absorbed into the Equality Act 2010.
+All academic advisers need to be aware of the duty to promote disability equality under the Equality Act 2010.
 The definition of disability under the Act is wide: "a person has a disability if s/he has a physical or mental impairment which has a substantial and long-term adverse effect on his/her ability to carry out normal day-to-day activities."